 Be careful how food is stored:

-You can learn more from Sarah about how to support children’s nutrition in this week’s Kinderly webinar on Wednesday 25th November.
+Learn more from Sarah about how to support children’s nutrition, re-watch Kinderly’s webinar on the same topic.

 Sarah Scotland is a Community Nutritionist with a BSc in Nutrition, Exercise and Health.
 Through her community interest company Wise About Food, she works closely with schools, local councils and primary care networks to help people develop confidence and skills with nutrition and cooking.